MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/active-directory/Get-DomainController.md

 The first command displays a prompt to the user that accepts the user name and password.
 The credentials are then stored in the $UserCredentials variable.
 The second command uses the $UserCredentials variable for the Credential parameter value.
 To make the list more readable, the output is piped to the Format-Table cmdlet and only the Name and ADSite properties are displayed.

-For more information about pipelining and the Format-Table cmdlet, see Pipelining and Working with command output.
+For more information about pipelining and the Format-Table cmdlet, see Pipelining (https://technet.microsoft.com/library/aa998260.aspx) and Working with command output (https://technet.microsoft.com/library/bb123533.aspx).

 ## PARAMETERS